nikhil767raj/cross-chain-messaging-dapp/README.md

 # Cross-Chain Messaging DApp

 A simple frontend DApp that allows users to send messages from one blockchain to another using the Hyperlane cross-chain messaging protocol.
-Supports major testnets including Ethereum Sepolia, Optimism Goerli, Arbitrum Sepolia, Base Sepolia, and Polygon Mumbai.

 ---